Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Retirement Plan Advisors Background

-Some of the staff members at RPA hold represent a wide range of professional designations: certified financial planner (CFP), chartered financial analyst (CFA), certified public accountant (CPA), chartered life underwriter (CLU), chartered financial consultant (ChFC), enrolled agent (EA), certified retirement counselor (CRC) and accredited investment fiduciary (AIF).
+Some of the staff members at RPA hold various professional designations, including the Certified Financial Planner™ (CFP®), chartered financial analyst (CFA), certified public accountant (CPA), chartered life underwriter (CLU), chartered financial consultant (ChFC), enrolled agent (EA), certified retirement counselor (CRC) and accredited investment fiduciary (AIF).

 Retirement Plan Advisors Client Types and Minimum Account Size

-RPA works almost exclusively with individual clients, with the vast majority of them not having a high net worth.
+RPA works almost exclusively with individual clients, with the vast majority of them below the high-net-worth threshold.
 The firm also manages money for the pension plans of state and municipal government entities.
-While government clients account for a small percentage of the firm's overall client base, they claim the vast majority of its AUM.
+While government clients account for a small percentage of the firm's overall client base, they account for the vast majority of its AUM.

 Services Offered by Retirement Plan Advisors

 Financial planning services are a hallmark at Retirement Plan Advisors.
-They are available to help clients with whatever financial issues they might be encountering, whether they relate to insurance, cash flow, budgeting or retirement planning.
+The firm looks to develp a comprehensive plan that may address the client's insurance needs, cash flow, budgeting and retirement planning.
 The firm gathers information about the financial situation of each client and uses those insights to develop a comprehensive plan.

 The firm also offers discretionary investment management through several accounts and programs.
 Individual investors can take advantage of general asset management services, PortfolioPlus or Advisory Directed Managed Accounts through third-party registered investment advisors (RIAs).
 Institutional clients have access to retirement plan consulting services, 3(21) and 3(38) advisory and SponsorPlus accounts.